As I was learning how to detox naturally with food, supplements, and a respect for nature, tuning into mercury finally allowed me to move forward.

-If someone goes into most of the iodine groups and says “I’ve been taking iodine for a few months, I was feeling great at first, but now I don’t feel so great, what should I do?”, most people will say “take more iodine” and some people will say “take a lot more iodine”.
-For some people, that do not have a potent toxin like mercury tucked away, this may work out.
-But for people like myself that have some type of life-long toxin stored who-knows-where, and a clogged up methylation system, this can be rather dangerous.
+If someone goes into most of the iodine groups and says “I’ve been taking iodine for a few months, I was feeling great at first, but now I don’t feel so great, what should I do?”, most people say “take more iodine” and some people will say “take a lot more iodine”.

-I didn’t have many options other than to try these “magical” higher doses in hopes that I would get around some debilitating brain fog etc. So I went from the 30-35mg per day, which is where I started running into trouble, and jumped to 50mg, and then added 50mg pretty much each day for about a week.
-I figure I took close to 1500mg within that week and finally decided to stop because I didn’t feel any benefits, and just felt more fog.
+I didn’t have many options other than to try these magical higher doses in hopes that I would get around some debilitating brain fog etc. So I went from the 30-35mg per day, which is where I started running into trouble, and jumped to 50mg, and then added 50mg pretty much each day for about a week.
+I figure I consumed anywhere from 1500mg to 2000mg total within that week and finally decided to stop because I didn’t feel any benefits, and just felt more fog.

 This is when things got really weird.
 Three days after I stopped high doses, I woke up one morning feeling like I was hit by a bus.
 Moving around to get out of bed was painful, and standing up hurt the bottom of my feet.
 I felt like I was hung over, I was in a bad mood and soon realized I could barely form words and sentences.
 I reached out to a few upperclassmen from a few groups in hopes they would have some type of feedback, any feedback.